elixirschool/elixirschool/lessons/advanced/gen-stage.md

 ## Getting Started

-In this example we'll be constructing a GenStage application that emits numbers, sort out the even numbers, and finally print them.
+In this example we'll be constructing a GenStage application that emits numbers, sorts out the even numbers, and finally prints them.

 For our application we'll use all three GenStage roles.
-Our producer will be responsible for counting and emits numbers.
+Our producer will be responsible for counting and emitting numbers.
 We'll use a producer-consumer to filter out only the even numbers and later respond to demand from downsteam.
 Last we'll build a consumer to display the remaining numbers for us.

 We'll begin by generating a project with a supervision tree: